arpit081999/Django-Weather-App/README.md

 Wanna go somewhere, Checkout the weather outside?
               <br />
               <br />
-              This is a awosome django based web-app.
+              This is a awesome django based web-app.
               <br />
               You can check all existing weather of :<br />
               Cities, States, Countries.